Designing Your Arizona Outdoor Kitchen

 When considering locations, you will need to take into account the need for electrical and plumbing (including water and gas) as availability of these services can have a large effect on cost.
 For example, if you are able to place your outdoor kitchen along the same wall as your indoor kitchen, then you can most likely tap into the same electrical and plumbing lines and reduce your costs.
 On the flip side, building your outdoor kitchen away from the house will require you to run plumbing and electrical to that location increasing your costs.
 Additionally, selecting a location away from the house may also require you to build an additional patio space and shade structure further adding to the cost.
 By keeping the kitchen close to the house, you can simply build on your existing patio.
 However, if your budget permits, building your outdoor kitchen in an area of your backyard away from the house can add to the ambience and add a unique feeling.
 Instead of being up against the house, you now have all sides open, providing an airier, truly outdoor feel.

 No matter the design or location you choose, a second consideration when planning your outdoor kitchen is making sure you select materials, appliances, finishes, etc. that can withstand being outdoors.
-This is critically important when dealing with our hot summers here in the greater Phoenix and Scottsdale area.
-Concrete, stone, stainless steel, and composite woods, such as Trex, are often good choices.
+This is critically important when dealing with our hot summers here in the greater Phoenix area.
+As a custom home builder in Scottsdale AZ, we’ve found that concrete, stone, stainless steel, and composite woods, such as Trex, are often good choices.
 Keep in mind that if your outdoor kitchen will not be shaded that you choose materials that will not get so hot that you cannot even touch them.

 Now that you have the basics of budget, location, and a general concept for your outdoor kitchen, it’s time to dig further into the design details.
 A good lighting plan will be very important.
 You will want to make sure you have enough light to safely see what you are doing when cooking at night, but also be able to use lighting to create the right ambience.
 Pendant lights can be a good option if you have bar seating and a nice chandelier above a dining table can add elegance.
 If you will be building your outdoor kitchen away from the house, incorporate pathway lighting to lead the way.